SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ## <a name="platform-config"></a> Enterprise Edition

-In the "Enterprise edition" page under the "Settings" menu, you can specify settings which are only available to users of the Enterprise edition of Cumulocity.
+In the "Enterprise edition" page under the "Settings" menu you can specify settings which are only available to users of the Enterprise edition of Cumulocity.

 ### Branding

-In the "Branding" tab, you can fully customize the look of your tenants to your own preferences.
+In the "Branding" tab you can fully customize the look of your tenants to your own preferences.

 The branding feature allows you to edit the logos and colors used throughout the platform.
 Once your branding settings are saved, all subtenants are automatically updated.